CEPT Recommendation T/CD 06-01

 CEPT Recommendation T/CD 06-01 was a standard set in 1981 by the European Conference of Postal and Telecommunications Administrations (CEPT) for the display of Videotex; specifically, for the Videotex Presentation Layer Data Syntax.
 It was revised a number of times in the 1980s, and also later redesignated as recommendation T/TE 06-01.

-The standard aimed to bring a degree of harmonisation between Europe's emerging videotex systems, which had been diverging along national lines.
-It recognised four baseline profiles (with conformance criteria set out in Annex C) based on existing videotex services:
+The standard aimed to bring a degree of harmonisation between Europe's emerging videotext systems, which had been diverging along national lines.
+It recognised four baseline profiles (with conformance criteria set out in Annex C) based on existing videotext services: